datacontroller/docs.datacontroller.io/docs/dcc-tables.md

 ### PRE_EDIT_HOOK

-The full path / location (unquoted) of a SAS program (or Viya Job, SAS 9 Stored Process) to execute prior to an edit being made.
-This allows a particular view of a table to be presented to a user for editing (eg masking columns, removing rows etc).
+The location of code to execute prior to an edit being made.
+This allows for modification of the data before it is presented for editing.
 Leave blank if not required.
+Configuration details are [here](#hook-scripts).

 #### SAS Developer Notes
-The PRE_EDIT_HOOK program will be `%inc`'d after the data has already been extracted.
-A table called `work.out` will be available that has all the same columns (in the same order) as that shown on the EDIT screen on the frontend.
+The PRE_EDIT_HOOK program will be `%inc`'d _after_ the data has been extracted.
+A table called `work.out` will be available, containing all the same columns (in the same order) as normally shown on the EDIT screen on the frontend.
 The observations will have been sorted on the [BUSKEY](#buskey).
 The surrounding code looks like this:

 ![pre edit hook SAS code](https://i.imgur.com/ezQWU4W.png)